glutenfreepy/training_clicker/README.md

 How to use it:
 Clone this repo
-Install pyutogui (pip3 install pyautogui) run boring_trainingclicker.py from the terminal
+Install pyutogui (pip3 install pyautogui)
-Follow the instructions
+Run boring_trainingclicker.py from the terminal (python boringtrainingclicker.py) Follow the instructions